-Consider the system of quasi-linear equation as shown above. u & v are the continuous function of x & y.
-We can imagine that u & v represents continuous velocity field in xy plane.
-At any given point in xy plane we have unique value of u & v, moreover, the derivatives of u & v i.e. du/dx, du/dy, dv/dx & dv/dy are finite in xy space.
+Consider the system of the quasi-linear equations as shown above. u & v are the continuous function of x & y.
+We can imagine that u & v represent the continuous velocity field in xy plane.
+At any given point in xy plane, we have a unique value of u & v, moreover, the derivatives of u & v i.e. du/dx, du/dy, dv/dx & dv/dy are finite in xy space.

-The existence of these Characteristics Lines are identifiable curve in the xy plane.
-Therefore we should be able to calculate equation for these curves, and specially the slope of these curves through that point C. Those equations (of characteristics lines) would help in classifying the PDEs.
+The existence of these Characteristics Lines is the identifiable curve in the xy plane.
+Therefore we should be able to calculate the equation for these curves, and especially the slope of these curves through point C. Those equations (of characteristics lines) would help in classifying the PDEs.
 Methods like Cramer’s Rule & Eigen Value are used to classify these partial differential equations.

 Following the Cramer’s Rule, We will end with equation like:

 The above equation is a quadratic equation for dy/dx. a, b & c are the function of the coefficients (a1,b1,c1,d1,a2,b2,c2,d2) shown in above the system of quasi-linear equations.
-Solution of the above equation in xy plane will gives the slopes of lines along which derivative of u & v are indeterminant.
+Solution of the above equation in xy plane will give the slopes of lines along which derivatives of u & v are indeterminant.
 So the slope of the characteristics through point C can be calculated as:-

 The above equation gives the direction of the characteristic lines through point C in xy plane, These lines have different nature depending on the discrimination D = b2 – 4ac.

-If D > 0 – Two real characteristics exists through point C in XY plane.
-Such equations are known as Hyperbolic equation.
+If D > 0 – Two real characteristics exist through point C in XY plane.
+Such equations are known as Hyperbolic equations.

-If D = 0 – Such equations are called Parabolic equation.
+If D = 0 – Such equations are called Parabolic equations.

-if D < 0 – The characteristics curves are imaginary and equations are called Elliptical equation.
+if D < 0 – The characteristics curves are imaginary and the equations are called Elliptical equations.